Navigation Home - AA-Fishing Lakes Fish

 Catfish are another popular species sought after in Lake Burton.
 Channel catfish and blue catfish can be found throughout the lake, offering anglers the opportunity to reel in some hefty specimens.
 Bottom fishing with cut bait or prepared stink baits is an effective strategy to attract these whiskered predators.
 Catfish are most active during the warmer months, particularly in late spring and summer.

 Crappie, both black and white, are abundant in Lake Burton and provide excellent angling opportunities.
-These panfish congregate near submerged structure and brush piles, making them easily targetable.
-Anglers often use jigs or live minnows to entice crappie to bite.
+These panfish congregate near submerged structure and brush piles, making them easy targets Anglers often use jigs or live minnows to entice crappie to bite.
 The spring spawning season is particularly productive for crappie fishing, as they gather in large numbers in shallower waters.

 Walleye and trout fishing are also popular pursuits on Lake Burton.
 Walleye can be caught during the cooler months, with trolling or jigging around rocky areas and drop-offs being effective methods.
 Trout, including rainbow and brown trout, are stocked in the nearby rivers and streams, offering anglers the chance to combine lake and river fishing experiences.